Shahbaz898414/Book_Search_using_React/README.md

   npm start

-4.
+4. Open your browser

-Open your browser and navigate to http://localhost:3000 to see the application.
+  navigate to http://localhost:3000 to see the application.